Volunteer with Casualties Union

 - A modest annual subscription, dependant on the month you join

 Of course, volunteering also includes administration roles to ensure the smooth running of local, regional and central management.
 Current Members are invited to consider volunteering to assist in many of the Units’ tasks such as secretarial, accounts, desktop publishing, social media etc. especially if you have the necessary skill sets.
 Casualties Union trustees come from our Membership.
-The Chairman, Secretary and Treasurer serve on the Executive Committee ex officio (a position someone automatically gains because of another job or position they already hold).
-The Members elect up to four others at the Annual General Meeting.
-The Trustees meet four times a year to discuss and decide on strategy, to ratify suggestions made by others, including Council (the board of Regional Directors and specialist roles), to ensure that funds are wisely spent and to ensure conformity to rules and advice from the Charity Commission.
+The Trustees meet four times a year to discuss and decide on strategy, to ratify suggestions, to ensure that funds are wisely spent and to ensure conformity to rules and advice from the Charity Commission.
 All members have access to our Constitution and Regulations.

 Casualty Simulation Magazine